Exr0nProjects/learn_cpp/notes/x-camp-hzxjhs-summer2019/notes_from_class/total.md

         (This is the most effective method to keep your tree balanced) See below:

-- **Tree Balancing: Rotation**: Rotate the tree to keep the BST properties but make the tree more balanced
+### Tree Balancing: Rotation: Rotate the tree to keep the BST properties but make the tree more balanced

     AVLs use this kind of method to keep a BST balanced.
 There are four types of "rotations" that are used to keep a tree like this balanced:
     - Left: Rotate once left.
 This works when the top two layers have only one child per node.